sapochat/brand-mcp/README.md

 ## Moving from Demo to Production

-The Brand Safety MCP comes with a demo brand schema (`brandSchema.js`) containing sample guidelines.
+The Brand Safety MCP uses the `activeBrandProfile` object within `brandSchema.js` to define your brand's specific guidelines.
+The `brandSchema.js` file also contains a `brandSchema` object that documents the structure.
 To implement your own brand safety and compliance rules:

 1. First, review the demo implementation by running:
    ```bash
    npm run demo
    ```

-2. Next, open the `brandSchema.js` file in the root directory and replace the demo values with your own brand guidelines following the structure outlined above.
+2. Next, open the `brandSchema.js` file in the root directory and edit the values within the `activeBrandProfile` object to match your own brand guidelines, using the `brandSchema` object as a structural reference.

 3. After customizing your schema, rebuild the project:
    ```bash